dragos-vacariu/Python-Projects/pyplay mp3 player/readme.txt

 There is also a compiled version available for WINDOWS only.

 You can also use setup_for_py2exe.py to build and executable from this script.
+If you use setup_for_py2exe you need to make sure that you copy the resources in the same directory with the compiled files.

 Official Website:
 https://pyplay-mp3player.site123.me